microtema/jenkinsfile-maven-plugin/README.md

 </plugins>
 ```

-## How to excludes downStream projects
+## How to excludes downStream projects on specific branch

 ```
 <configuration>